dotnet/AspNetCore.Docs/aspnetcore/signalr/get-started-signalr-core.md

 This tutorial demonstrates the following SignalR development tasks:

 > [!div class="checklist"]
-> * Create an ASP.NET Core web app with a SignalR hub.
+> * Create an ASP.NET Core web app.
 > * Create a SignalR hub to push content to clients.
 > * Use the SignalR JavaScript library to send messages and display updates from the hub.